2027 Eclipse trip to Egypt

 Saturday, July 31, 2027

-Pyramids Tour (B, L)
+Pyramids Tour - flight to Luxor (B, L)

 Enjoy breakfast at your hotel in Cairo.
 Afterward, meet our personal guide who will accompany us to the Giza Plateau to visit the Great Pyramids of Cheops, Chefren and Mykerinus, the famous Sphinx, and Valley Temple facing the great statue.
 Before the city of Cairo ever existed, the pyramids at Giza were part of an older city’s (Memphis) legacy and civilization.
 The ancient city of Memphis was significant in the Old Kingdom (2686—2181 BC) of Ancient Egypt, and it was the hometown of the Egyptians who built the pyramids.
 The Great Pyramid of Cheops was considered to be one of the Seven Wonders of the Ancient World.
 The statue of the Great Sphinx is also one of the most famous structures in ancient Egyptian history.
 It was built for the purpose of protecting the burial site of the kings in Giza.